When you think “cheesecake,” there’s a good chance you picture some platonic ideal of a creamy, smooth, ivory dessert.

 Now that we’ve covered overarching styles of cheesecake, let’s look at a few other ways cheesecakes can be changed up.

-Unless you want to start a fight, don’t call any flavored cheesecake New York style; those should taste mostly of the main ingredient (cream cheese).
-But once you start dabbling in other styles of cheesecake, you can go wild with mix-ins like fruit, chocolate chips, canned pumpkin, spices, liqueurs, and flavored extracts, just for starters.
+Unless you want to start a fight, don’t call any flavored cheesecake New York-style.
+Those should taste mostly of the main ingredient (cream cheese).
+But once you start dabbling in other styles of cheesecake, you can go wild with mix-ins like fruit, chocolate chips, canned pumpkin, spices, liqueurs, and flavored extracts.